Elricettmueller2/CareerMentor/README.md

 #### Option 3: Quick Setup Script

 A shell script for instant setup is there.
-This script does automate the entire setup process, including environment configuration, dependency installation, and service startup.
+This script does automate the entire backend setup process, including environment configuration, dependency installation, and service startup.

 to use it run: